Charcoal4768/YSR/README.md

 ## 🚀 Overview

+[YSR Shine Solutions](https://ysrshinesolutions.com/) appears as teh frist search result in google for "ysr shine" and "ysr shine solutions" with 0$ of advertisement budget.

 YSR Shine Solutions is a product catalog and contact platform for a cleaning solutions business.
 It combines a secure admin dashboard with a smooth, SEO-friendly customer experience, including infinite scrolling product discovery.
+Responsive down to 50px viewport widths and has perfect core web vitals.

 Built with **Flask**, **PostgreSQL**, and **Google Cloud Storage**, **Google Cloud VMs**, **PostgreSQL**, **SQLite** the project demonstrates how to balance security, scalability, and UX in a real-world business setting.
 Uses Google Cloud VM instances with Gunicorn workers for production deplyoment.